Should I buy a house with subsidence?

 Historic subsidence

-Repairing subsidence usually involves underpinning, which is the process of reinforcing, repairing and/or increasing the depth of a property’s foundations.
+Repairing a building affected by subsidence may involve underpinning, which is the process of reinforcing, repairing and/or increasing the depth of a property’s foundations.
 This work will need to be done and signed off by a qualified structural engineer.

-In some cases, trees will need to removed, or pipework and drains fixed.
+In some cases, it can be resolved by trees being removed, or pipework and drains being fixed.

 Vendors will need to tell any buyer about previous work to rectify subsidence and provide any related certificates and documents.